Initiative towards a global conversation for Transcultural Fusion Dance

 We appreciate the need and importance of this work and these presenters.

-- You will maintain ownership of your artistic work but allow Gathering at the Delta to maintain a permanent display on our website.
+Artists will maintain ownership of their artistic work but allow Gathering at the Delta to maintain a permanent display/ archive on their website if your work is selected.

 LINK TO SUBMISSION FORM: